flaf/miscellaneous/puppet/modules/roles/README.md

 * The role `wproxyeleapoc` which has no parameter.
 * The role `proxmox` which has no parameter.

 If a role has no parameter, there is no specific README and no detail.
 In this case, the code is the documentation.
+Furthermore, if a role has a `with_generic` parameter, it's not mentioned here.